VadimPavlov/siltti_ios/README.md

 # siltti_ios

 ## GIT LFS
-Compiled SilttiUnifiFFI.xcframework is tracked by GIT LFS Install `git-lfs` tool and get it with `git-lfs fetch` command
+If compiled SilttiUnifiFFI.xcframework is too large (>200MB), it should be tracked with Git Large File Storage (install `git-lfs` tool).
+The `.gitattributes` manages list of files to be stored separetly (currently `*.a`), default `git push` will do the job To pull such files use `git-lfs fetch` command

 ## Rust
-1. Add this to `uniffi.toml`:
+1. Make sure `uniffi.toml` contains:
 ```[bindings.swift]
 module_name = "SilttiUniffi"
 cdylib_name = "siltti"```